ikolokotronis/Web-Store-App/README.md

    ```sh
    git clone https://github.com/ikolokotronis/Web-Store-App
    ```
-3. Install PIP packages(shown above)
-4. Enter your database settings in settings.py.
+3. Enter your database settings in settings.py.
 Here is an example if you want to use PostgreSQL:
    ```python
    DATABASES = {
     'default': {